curleyroxanne2020/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-in-the-government-cloud.md

 ## Services and features not available

-Certain services and features of Outlook for iOS and Android are not available for the Office 365 U.S. Government Community Cloud (GCC) because they do not meet FedRAMP requirements:
+Certain services and features of Outlook for iOS and Android are not available for the Office 365 U.S. Government Community Cloud (GCC) because they do not meet FedRAMP requ

-- **Location services**: Bing location services are not available with GCC accounts.
+ **Location services**: Bing location services are not available with GCC accounts.
 Features that rely on location services, like Cortana Time To Leave, are also unavailable.

 - **Favorites**: Favorite groups and people are not available with GCC accounts.